cybersamurai2410/cybersamurai2410/README.md

 ### Generative AI:

 **Agentic Architectures & RAG Pipelines:**
-- **[Chatbot using Agentic RAG with MCP](https://github.com/cybersamurai2410/Document-Chatbot/)** - Application using LLMs with RAG allowing users to interact with the chatbot UI; retrieving context embeddings using vector databases extracted from external data sources including PDF, CSV, SQL, Websites and YouTube Videos.
+- **[Chatbot using Agentic RAG for Documents and Databases](https://github.com/cybersamurai2410/Document-Chatbot/)** - Application using LLMs with RAG allowing users to interact with the chatbot UI; retrieving context embeddings using vector databases extracted from external data sources including PDF, CSV, SQL, Websites and YouTube Videos.
 Integrated MCP server to allow client LLM access to tools and resources.
+- **[ReAct AI Agent with MCP for Workflow Automation ](https://github.com/cybersamurai2410/ReAct_Agent)** - AI agent following ReAct (Reasoning + Action) architecture with CLI interface connected to MCP server for tool calling (email, calendar, social media, web search etc.) to automate daily workflows and schedule tasks from user prompts.
 - **[Stock Analysis Report Generator using Hierarchical Multi-Agent AI](https://github.com/cybersamurai2410/stock-analysis_multi-agents-AI)** - Generates stock analysis report from a company name using an LLM powered multi-agent system accessing various tools for extracting financial data and web scraping information.
-- **[Agentic Knowledge Graph Construction for Supply Chain Analysis](https://github.com/cybersamurai2410/agentic-knowledge-graph-construction/)** - Multi-agent system for constructing knowledge graphs as long-term memory from structured and unstructured data for representing supply chain manufacturing networks for Q&A using GraphRAG.
+- **[Agentic Knowledge Graph Construction for Supply Chain Analysis](https://github.com/cybersamurai2410/agentic-knowledge-graph-construction/)** - Multi-agent system for constructing knowledge graphs as long-term memory from structured and unstructured data for representing supply chain manufacturing networks for responding to queries using GraphRAG.
 - **[Structured Report with Deep Research and Podcast Generation using Agentic AI](https://github.com/cybersamurai2410/structured-report-generation)** - Structured report generation with UI and API development, using LLM powered agentic AI for any given topic by automatically planning then conducting iterative research with reflection and writing sections simultaneously with concurrent processing.
 Integrated TTS API using the report to generate podcasts in audio format.
 - **[Adaptive Multimodal RAG with Query Analysis and Self-Reflection for Research Papers](https://github.com/cybersamurai2410/adaptive-rag)** - Developed web application with front-end UI and back-end API using advanced RAG architecture that combines query analysis and self-reflection, which routes prompts to invoke LLM calls with vector embedding search from multimodal data or web search as context to generate responses.
 - **[Computer Operator using Parallel Multi-Agent AI ](https://github.com/cybersamurai2410/computer-operator-agents/)** - Implemented multi-agent AI system using LLMs to autonomously control a web browser within a virtual machine.
 Enabled agents to interpret goals, plan actions and execute sequences in a remote desktop by simulating human interaction.
 - **[Deep Agentic Architecture](https://github.com/cybersamurai2410/deep-agents-architecture)** - Agentic AI architecture combining planning tool, sub agents, access to file system and detailed prompt.
-- **[ReAct Agent Architecture](https://github.com/cybersamurai2410/ReAct_Agent)** - Implemented ReAct (Reasoning + Action) agentic architecture allowing an LLM to demonstrate Chain-of-Thought reasoning with access to tools for a given prompt.
 - **[Knowledge Graphs with GraphRAG for SEC 10K Filings](https://github.com/cybersamurai2410/Knowledge-Graph_RAG)** - Automatically construct knowledge graphs from text documents from web scraping SEC filings then storing vector embeddings in Neo4j graph database for hybrid RAG with LLMs to retrieve context for question-answering based on the relationships between the data by generating Cypher queries.
 - **[Serverless Agentic Workflow with RAG for Customer Service](https://github.com/cybersamurai2410/CustomerService-BedrockAgents)** - Implemented customer service agentic workflow via AWS Boto3 SDK using foundational model via AWS Bedrock and integrated tools via AWS Lambda functions with safety guardrails and knowledge bases for context retrieval.
 - **[Graph Analysis using Multi-Agent Collaboration with LLMs](https://github.com/cybersamurai2410/graph_analysis_multi-agents/)** - Reimplemented research paper of multi-agent systems optimized for understanding data within graph representations using LLMs.